tylervalentine/mirrulations/docs/production.md

 * To destroy the machine, run `sudo vagrant destroy -f`

+## Setup of Demo

+* In your local repo, create the folder `src/c21server/data` as well as `src/c21server/work_server/data`
+* Place the `dockets_0.txt` file in the `src/c21server/data` directory so that the work generator has the necessary Docket IDs

 * At this point, check the [Client Documentation](https://github.com/cs334s21/capstone2021/blob/main/docs/client.md) for information on how to run clients.

 	* **Make sure to delete your `client.cfg` file each time you destroy and rebuild your Vagrant instance**